-In People v Kolanek, \\\ Mich App \\\; \\\ NW2d \\\ (2011), lv gtd 489 Mich 956 (2011), the Court held that the defendant's post-arrest affidavit and his pre-MMA enactment discussion with his physician were insufficient to meet the requirements of a § 8 defense.
+In People v Kolanek, 291 Mich App 227; 804 NW2d 870 (2011), lv gtd 489 Mich 956 (2011), the Court held that the defendant's postarrest affidavit and his discussion with his physician before the MMA was enacted were insufficient to meet the requirements of a § 8 defense.
 Consequently, the Court remanded for reinstatement of the charge of possession of marijuana, MCL 333.7403(2)(d), but held that the MMA defense could be raised at trial:

-As the statute does not provide that the failure to bring, or to win, a pretrial motion to dismiss deprives the defendant of the statutory defense before the factfinder, defendant's failure to provide sufficient proofs pursuant to his motion to dismiss does not bar him from asserting the Section 8 defense at trial nor from submitting additional proofs in support of the defense at that time.
-[Kolanek, \\\\ Mich App at \\\\ (slip op at 9).]
+Because the statute does not provide that the failure to bring, or to win, a pretrial motion to dismiss deprives the defendant of the statutory defense before the factfinder, defendant's failure to provide sufficient proofs pursuant to his motion to dismiss does not bar him from asserting the § 8 defense at trial nor from submitting additional proofs in support of the defense at that time.
+[Kolanek, 291 Mich App at 241-242.]

-In King, \\\ Mich App at \\\ (slip op at 4), the majority held that § 8 incorporates by reference other provisions of the MMA where it states "[e]xcept as provided in Section 7 . . . ."
-The majority concluded that § 8's reference to § 7, and § 7(a)'s requirement that the medical use of marijuana be carried out in accordance with the provisions of the act required the defendant to comply with the growing provisions in § 4.
-The majority held "that, because defendant did not comply with § 4, he also failed to meet the requirements of § 8 and therefore, he is not entitled to the affirmative defense in § 8 and he is not entitled to dismissal of the charges."
+In King, 291 Mich App at 509, the majority held that § 8 incorporates by reference other provisions of the MMA with which a defendant must comply where it states "[e]xcept as provided in section 7...."
+The majority concluded that the reference to § 7 in § 8, and the requirement of § 7(a) that the medical use of marijuana be carried out in accordance with the provisions of the act required the defendant to comply with the growing provisions in § 4.
+King, 291 Mich App at 510.
+The majority held "that because defendant did not comply with § 4, he also failed to meet the requirements of § 8 and, therefore, he is not entitled to the affirmative defense in § 8 and is not entitled to dismissal of the charges."
 Id.
 The majority explained that an unlocked closet and a moveable chain-link dog kennel that was open on the top did not fall within the definition of an enclosed, locked facility.
-Id., ( slip op at 6-7).
+Id. at 511-514.
 Thus, because the defendant failed to comply with the requirement that he keep the marijuana in an enclosed, locked facility, he was subject to prosecution, and the trial court abused its discretion in dismissing the charges.
-Id., (slip op at 7).
+Id. at 514.

-&lt;sup>2 Whether § 4(a) must be satisfied in order to assert a valid defense under § 8(a) of the MMA is pending before our Supreme Court in People v King, 489 Mich 957; 798 NW2d 510 (2011).
+2 Whether § 4(a) must be satisfied in order to assert a valid defense under § 8(a) of the MMA is pending before our Supreme Court in People v King, 489 Mich 957 (2011).

-In People v Anderson, \\\ Mich App \\\; \\\ NW2d \\\ (Docket No. 300641, issued June 7, 2011) (slip op at 1) (PER CURIAM), (slip op at 15-16) (M.J.
-KELLY, J., concurring), the majority adopted a portion of Judge Kelly's concurring opinion concluding that a trial court may bar a defendant from arguing the affirmative defense provided in § 8 of the MMA where on the basis of the undisputed evidence no reasonable jury could find that all the elements of § 8 were satisfied.
+In People v Anderson, 293 Mich App 33, 35; 809 NW2d 176 (2011),3 the majority adopted a portion of Judge M. J. Kelly's concurring opinion concluding that a trial court may bar a defendant from arguing the affirmative defense provided in § 8 of the MMA where on the basis of the undisputed evidence no reasonable jury could find that all the elements of § 8 were satisfied.
+Id. at 49-57 (M. J. Kelly, J., concurring).
 Judge Kelly explained "that the defendant has the burden to establish a prima facie case for his or her affirmative defense by presenting some evidence on all the elements of that defense."
-Anderson, \\\ Mich App at \\\ (slip op at 15).
+Id. at 64.
 If the defendant fails to establish an element of the defense, the trial court should not present the defense to the jury.
 Id.
 Judge Kelly then applied these principles to the affirmative defense available under § 8 of the MMA: